List of people who have walked across Australia: Bob Hanley

-61-year-old Bob Hanley was of failing health and his doctor predicted that he would soon be confined to a wheelchair due to advanced spondylitis, with the prospects of not much more than six months to enjoy life at any level.
-Rather than taking life easy as directed, Bob set out on a walk around Australia, pushing a wheelbarrow.
-He was recognized by the Guinness Book of World Records as the holder of the record for the world's longest walk pushing a wheelbarrow, 14,500km in a few days longer than 3 years.
+61-year-old Bob Hanley was of failing health and his doctor predicted that he would soon need to use a wheelchair due to advanced spondylitis, with the prospects of not much more than six months to enjoy life at any level.
+Rather than taking life easy as directed, Hanley set out on a walk around Australia, pushing a wheelbarrow.
+He was recognised by the Guinness Book of World Records as the holder of the record for the world's longest walk pushing a wheelbarrow, 14,500 kilometres in a few days longer than three years.

 Marc Schinkel

 Marc Schinkel completed his unassisted walk across Australia as a meditation practice inspired by the Buddhist monks of Mount Hiei.
 He tracked his daily efforts using a Garmin triathlon watch and uploaded the GPS, heart rate as well as other biometric data to each point on a Google map for his family and friends to view as he progressed.

 Marc was interviewed by Heather Ewart during his crossing of the Nullarbor Plain and appeared in the ABC's TV show Back Roads, Series 6 Episode 2, Nullarbor (Part 2) – Turning Back Time.
-He completed his walk with a 111km ultra-marathon from Northam to Cottlesloe Beach over the 1st and 2 November 2019 after failing to cross the continent twice before succeeding on his third attempt.
+He completed his walk with a 111 kilometres ultra-marathon from Northam to Cottesloe Beach over 1 and 2 November 2019 after failing to cross the continent twice before succeeding on his third attempt.

 Ivor Houston

 Ivor Houston walked solo and unsupported across Australia to raise money and awareness for refugees in Australia.
-Born and raised in the Blue Mountains and hosting a Malaysian family for the last 18 months, Ivor has a close experience with the problems Australians have at assisting refugees and asylum seekers.
+Born and raised in the Blue Mountains and hosting a Malaysian family for the last 18 months, Houston has a close experience with the problems Australians have at assisting refugees and asylum seekers.
 His fundraising was donated to Act for Peace and Blue Mountains Refugee Support Group.
-Ivor is also the youngest person recorded to have walked solo and unsupported across Australia at the age of 22 upon completion.
+Houston is also the youngest person recorded to have walked solo and unsupported across Australia at the age of 22 upon completion.

 Nicolo Guarrera

-Nicolo Guarrera walked from Sydney to Adelaide and from Adelaide to Darwin in 2023, covering a distance of more than 5500km.
-He followed the Mid Western Highway for the first section of his walk, then Sturt Highway until Adelaide.
+Nicolo Guarrera walked from Sydney to Adelaide and from Adelaide to Darwin in 2023, covering a distance of more than 5500 kilometres.
+He followed the Mid-Western Highway for the first section of his walk, then Sturt Highway until Adelaide.
 From the capital of South Australia, he walked north along the Oodnadatta track and Stuart Highway, taking a deviation on the Lasseter Highway while heading to Uluru.
 He then walked the Mereenie Loop until Alice Springs.
-The last part of his journey was along the Stuart Highway, until he reached Darwin and the Indian Ocean on September 7th 2023.
+The last part of his journey was along the Stuart Highway, until he reached Darwin and the Indian Ocean on 7 September 2023.
 His walk in Australia is part of a broad project to walk around the world.
 Before Australia, he had already walked across Western Europe and South America.
-He left his home on August 9th 2020 and by September 2023 he walked a total distance of 20.000km.
+He left his home on 9 August 2020 and by September 2023 he walked a total distance of 20 kilometres.